DiamondLightSource/httomo/docs/source/howto/run_httomo.rst

     Commands:
-      check  Check a YAML pipeline file for errors. run    Run a processing pipeline defined in YAML on input data.
+      check  Check a YAML pipeline file for errors. memory-check  Estimate CPU memory requirements for processing input... run    Run a processing pipeline defined in YAML on input data.

-As can be seen from the output above, there are two HTTomo commands available:
+As can be seen from the output above, there are three HTTomo commands
-:code:`check` and :code:`run`.
+available: :code:`check`, :code:`memory-check`, and :code:`run`.

 The :code:`check` command is used for checking a YAML process list file for errors, and is highly recommended to be run before attempting to run the pipeline.
 Please see :ref:`utilities_yamlchecker` for more information about the checks being performed, the help information that is printed, etc.

+The :code:`memory-check` command is for estimating the CPU memory requirements for processing the input data with a given pipeline and number of processes.
+The underlying functionality was primarily developed for use with the DLS HTTomo launcher, and has been exposed as a CLI command for convenience.

 The :code:`run` command is used for running HTTomo with a pipeline on the given HDF5 input data.